advanderveer/ep/README.md

 - [ ] COULD  support response buffering for errors that occur halway writing the response
 - [ ] COULD  allow JSON encoder configuration, i.e: indentation
 - [ ] COULD  be more flexible with what content get's accepted for decoding: (i.e application/vnd.api+json should match json)
-- [ ] COULD  allow configuration what content-type will be written for a encoder: i.e: application/vnd.api+json
+- [x] COULD  allow configuration what content-type will be written for a encoder: i.e: application/vnd.api+json
-- [ ] WONT   do content-encoding negotiation, complex: https://github.com/nytimes/gziphandler
+- [x] WONT   do content-encoding negotiation, complex: https://github.com/nytimes/gziphandler, deserves dedicated package
 - [x] WONT   add a H/HF method for endpoints that are just the handle/exec func
+- [x] WONT  return an error from handle as well, since that might be a common usecase.
+We want to motivate to move into exec function